IAS Authorization via AMS beta

 </dependency>

-These libraries integrate into the CAP framework to handle incoming requests.
+</dependencies>These libraries integrate into the CAP framework to handle incoming requests.
 Based on the user's assigned policies, the user's roles are determined and written to the UserInfo object.
-Afterwards, the framework authorizes the request as usual based on the user's roles.
+The framework then authorizes the request as usual based on the user's roles.

 Development plugins